Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Visually Probing LLM's Embeddings

-In this work, we aim to improve the representations inside the LLM with features from target encoders.
-However, first, we methodically analyze the quality of such features inside the LLM (of the MLLM) through probing.
-We choose encoders trained for three visual tasks as targets: image segmentation, depth estimation, and image generation.
-Our choice is guided by their fundamental and interpretable nature, i.e., visualizing the embedding representations' quality through the respective task decoders.
-We use the encoders from Swin-L OneFormer~\cite{jain2023oneformer, swin-T}, DINOv2-L Depth Anything-v2~\cite{vit, depth_anything_v2}, and ViT-L unCLIP-SD-2.1~\cite{unclip, ldm, vit, clip} as the segmentation ($\mathbf{E}^\text{seg}$), depth ($\mathbf{E}^\text{depth}$) and generation ($\mathbf{E}^\text{gen}$) encoders to obtain the target features for probing, respectively.
+In this section, we systematically analyze the quality of LLM representations within the MLLM through probing with the expert visual features as the targets.
+We define high-quality representations as those that map easily to the target feature space, demonstrated by a high cosine similarity to the corresponding expert encoder’s features.
+We choose target encoders from models trained for three visual tasks: image segmentation, generation, and depth estimation, guided by the mentioned tasks' fundamental and interpretable nature, i.e., visualizing the representations' quality through the respective decoders.
+We use the encoder outputs from Swin-L OneFormer~\cite{jain2023oneformer, swin-T}, DINOv2-L Depth Anything-v2~\cite{vit, depth_anything_v2}, and CLIP-ViT-L unCLIP-SD-2.1~\cite{unclip, clip} as the segmentation ($\mathbf{E}^\text{seg}$), depth ($\mathbf{E}^\text{depth}$) and generation ($\mathbf{E}^\text{gen}$) as target probe features, respectively.

-Our probing setup is quite simple.
-We train a single-layer Perceiver Resampler~\cite{perceiver} as the probe head at every layer of the LLM of an MLLM model for each of the three target task features.
-We use a resampler probe head to accommodate the different sequence lengths of the target features and representations inside the LLM.
-The architecture of the probe head is similar to that of the Emb Predictor shown in \cref{fig:sherlock_arch}.
-We input set of learnable latent queries for each layer's probe head while using tokens from the corresponding layer as keys for cross-attention inside the resampler block.
-During training, we set the learning rate as $1e^{-3}$ for the probes and minimize the smooth-L1-loss objective with a batch size of 256.
-We train the probes for two epochs on the 118k images from the COCO-train2017~\cite{coco} set with the text query as \textit{``Describe the image in two lines."}.
-We analyze the following LLaVA-1.5 models with LLaMA-3-8b~\cite{dubey2024llama3herdmodels} as the decoder LLM and CLIP-ConvNeXT-XXL~\cite{convnext, cherti2023reproducible} as the base encoder:
+\textbf{Probing Setup.} We train a single-layer Perceiver Resampler~\cite{perceiver} as the probe head at every LLM layer for each of the three target features.
+We use a resampler probe head (similar to the Emb Predictor shown in \cref{fig:sherlock_arch}) to accommodate the different sequence lengths of the target features and representations inside the LLM.
+For each LLM layer, we input learnable queries into the probe head while using the layer's hidden states (for all tokens) as keys for cross-attention inside the resampler block.
+During probing, we set the learning rate as $1e^{-3}$ and minimize the smooth-L1-loss objective with a batch size of 256.
+We train the probes for two epochs on the 118k images from the COCO-train2017~\cite{coco} set with the text query: \textit{``Describe the image in two lines."}.
+We find a positive correlation of 0.98 between the depth probing performance and CV-Bench accuracy in \cref{tab:corr}, proving the effectiveness of our probing setup.
+We analyze the following LLaVA-1.5-based models with Llama-3-8b~\cite{dubey2024llama3herdmodels} as the LLM and CLIP-ConvNeXT-XXL~\cite{cherti2023reproducible} as the visual encoder:

 \begin{compactitem} \item \underline{Single-Encoder} MLLM with features from $\mathbf{E}^\text{base}$ passed through an MLP into the LLM. \item \underline{Multi-Encoder} MLLM with features from $\mathbf{E}^\text{base}$, $\mathbf{E}^\text{gen}$, $\mathbf{E}^\text{depth}$, and $\mathbf{E}^\text{seg}$ concatenated in the feature dimension (in order) and passed through an MLP into the LLM. \item \textbf{\modelname} with features from $\mathbf{E}^\text{base}$ passed through an MLP into the LLM and information from $\mathbf{E}^\text{gen}$, $\mathbf{E}^\text{depth}$, and $\mathbf{E}^\text{seg}$ distilled into the LLM representations. \end{compactitem}